joaomangilli/backend-evaluation-2025-06/mock-payment-api/README.md

 ```
 bin/dev
 ```
-The service listens on port `4000` by default.
+The service listens on port `4000` by default using Puma.

 Swagger documentation is available in a UI at `http://localhost:4000/api-docs`.